giorgiothegood/Green-pill-submission/README.md

 As I wrote, I've worked with 3 famous coins: BTC, ETH and BNB.
 The background follows colors that are on the composition of the branding of each coin.
 Follow the work...

 ![Showcase](https://user-images.githubusercontent.com/96992651/150617960-323f43be-b28d-4364-aedf-be0aa8ec7836.png)

+## That's all, folks.
+Do art for living.
+My name is Giorgio, and all the copyrights are reserved.